-The Company in consultation with the employees will determine how much money each employee receives.
+The organisation in consultation with the employees will determine how much money each employee receives.

-4.2 Is an Employees Pay Based on How Much Work they do?
+4.2 Is an Employees pay based on how much work they do?

-An employees wage is based on how much work they do (productivity), how well they do the work (performance) and if the employee knows how to do the work. (skills)
+An employees wage is based on how much work they do (output), how well they do the work (performance) and if the employee knows how to do the work. (skills)

-Can employees be paid more money if they are more productive then other employees?
+Can employees be paid more money if they are more productive than other employees?

-The organisation recognises that some employee may perform at a higher level of productivity then other employees at a similar level of skill or employees that are allocated the same "Job Model".
+The organisation recognises that some employee may perform at a higher level of output than other employees at a similar level of skill or employees that are allocated the same "Job Model".

-Employees who are recognised by the organisation to be performing at a higher level of productivity at their current level may be re-assessed in accordance with SCHEDULE "C" Skills Assessment Process.
-The assessment will assess the level of skill, and performance of the employee against predetermined criteria.
-Such criteria shall include but is not limited to;
+Employees who are recognised by the organisation to be performing at a higher level of productivity at their current level may be re-assessed in accordance with SCHEDULE "C" Wage Assessment Tool.
+The assessment will assess the level of skill, performance and output of the employee against predetermined criteria.